Kin The Know

 • Lumpy skin in one place

-• A temporary decrease in milk supply
+• A temporary decrease in the milk supply

 • Thickened or fatty milk